athul/me/content/books.md

 title = "Books"
 +++

 I have a fondness towards reading.
 I don't read that much but I buy books to read though 😅.
 Now it's mostly usually Audiobooks.
 I listen to audiobooks while cycling.
+I'm more into fiction and science fiction and periodically read non-fiction(usually recommended books by friends).

 {{< callout emoji="📖" text="I'm currently reading *The Handmaid's Tale* by Margaret Atwood and *Atomic Habits* by James Clear.">}}

 ---

-{{< callout emoji="🎧" text="I'm currently listening to _The Myth of Sisyphus and Other Essays_ by Albert Camus and _Dune Messiah_ by Frank Herbert.">}}
+{{< callout emoji="🎧" text="I'm currently listening to _Zen and Art of Motorcycle Maintanence_ by Robert M Pirzig and _Dune Messiah_ by Frank Herbert.">}}

 I'm planning to read _Sapiens_ by Yuval Noah Harari.